-You should also work to identify staff members who will be crucial to the successful attainment of long-term objectives.
+You should also work to identify staff members who will be crucial to successfully attaining long-term objectives.

 3. Find Training Resources

-There’s an incredible variety of training resources available for almost every area of business.
+There’s an incredible variety of training resources available for almost every business area.
 Standard textbooks, software, and online courses are easy to find.

 If you require some customization to make materials more specific to your industry or company, this is also possible depending on the vendor you choose.